Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/05a_QueueTypes.md

 - *Execution priority*
   Click the drop-down list and select the execution priority for the queue type.
 The following options are available:
-  - **Oldest executable action**: The oldest executable actions within all existing processes is executed first by the workers.
+  - **Oldest executable action**
+    The oldest executable actions within all existing processes is executed first by the workers.
-  - **Executable actions of oldest process**: The executable actions within the oldest process are executed first by the workers.
+  - **Executable actions of oldest process**
+    The executable actions within the oldest process are executed first by the workers.